 What does the energy organisation of 2035 look like compared to today?
 And how can we best deliver our short-term priorities whilst also effectively preparing for this unrecognisable future?

-We have worked with a range of organisations across the sector – from water and utility companies, to energy businesses with a strong focus on the traditional oil and gas super majors, and nuclear.
+From our offices in the UK, USA, Middle East and Australia, we have worked with a range of organisations across the sector – from national or regional water and utilities businesses, to the global energy super majors, as well as smaller scale mid-caps and nuclear.